bakerfugu/voices-everywhere-cs147/README.md

 ### Deploy to Github Pages (fast, for quickly showing changes to team)

 Deploying to the github pages site is very quick.
-Make sure the github url options are uncommented in  `docusaurus.config.js`, and the Stanford options are commented out (see intrux on deploying to stanford for details).
-Then simply run:
+Make sure the github `url` and `baseUrl` options are uncommented in  `docusaurus.config.js`, and the Stanford options are commented out, so it looks like this:

+Then run the deploy command (replacing `bakerfugu` with your github username):

 ```console
 GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy